 If you’re looking for an affordable and effective way to manage your mental health, journaling might just be what you need.
 In basic terms, journaling is an informal act of writing for personal use.
 It can take many forms and is doable for all ages.
-Although children and teens are more likely to take up journaling than adults, there are plenty of benefits of keeping a daily mental health journal for adults, as well.
+Although children and teens are more likely to take up journaling than adults, our behavioral health experts at our Clearbrook rehab in Massachusetts share the many benefits of mental health journaling for adults.

 Everyone needs a safe and constructive way to express their emotions.
 Writing offers catharsis through self-expression in a private and personal manner.
 Journaling can help reduce anxiety, break negative thinking, regulate emotions, and promote physical healing.
-In addition to these, below are some other noteworthy benefits of keeping a daily mental health journal.
+In addition to these, below are some other noteworthy benefits of journaling for mental health.

 Decluttering Your Mind

 Journaling is extremely beneficial when it comes to clearing your mind and decluttering your thoughts.
 Mental illness often comes with cycles of negative thinking and confusion, which can reach the point of physical exhaustion.
 Many of us have lost sleep to worry and overthinking, which is often the case for people with anxiety or depression.

 You can use journaling as a reference tool when making decisions less impulsively.
 It can also be used as an outlet to help you process difficult emotions and clear your thoughts of worry and concern.
 Journaling also helps you identify and define your feelings, which can often feel jumbled when you’re struggling with depression or anxiety.